Training

 - How this summer internship will benefit you on a personal, academic and professional level

-- The names of the Investigators offering the five internship projects selected and the reasons behind this selection;
+- The names of the Investigators offering the internship projects selected and the reasons behind this selection (maximum of five);

 - All of your university transcripts showing your cumulative average (digitalized and/or unofficial copies accepted;